 - The five icons at the right of the funnel step editor allow you to :

-- Add a new step at the current position
+- Add a new step at the current step number

 The second step conditions row lets you specify if the step conditions need to be met within a certain time of the previous event step.
 Check the “limit time since previous step” checkbox and set the desired timescale.